DNS requests sent from a client to the proxy are generally forwarded to the defined DNS server in the ProxySG Network Setup page.

-- The ProxySG first sends requests to DNS servers in the primary DNS server list.
+- The ProxySG first sends requests to the DNS servers in the primary DNS server list.

-- Servers are always contacted in the order in which they appear in a list.
+- Servers are always contacted in the order in which they appear in the list.

-- The next server in a list is only contacted if the ProxySG does not receive a response from the current server.
+- The next server in the list is only contacted if the ProxySG does not receive a response from the current server.

 - If none of the servers in a list returns a response, the ProxySG returns an error to the client.

-- The ProxySG only sends requests to servers in the alternate DNS server list if a server in the primary list indicates that a DNS host name cannot be resolved.
+- The ProxySG only sends requests to servers in the alternate DNS server list if a server in the primary list indicates that a DNS host name could not be resolved.